 Similarly, we have Craig Boone, a former NCR 1st Recon sniper.
 Despite his disagreement with certain actions, like the Bitter Springs massacre, he is still a strong supporter of them, and will outright refuse to come with you if you get on their bad side, though as long as you avoid doing so he has no problems with you siding with House or going Wild Card (though it helps that both of those involve opposing Caesar's Legion).

 Rose of Sharon Cassidy or "Cass" has similar sentiments, and provides the page quote.
-She's an N.C.R. citizen and proud of it, but she realizes that the N.C.R. is an overextended bureaucracy that just can't help the people of the Mojave in their current state, even if they do mean well.
-She prefers the Courier to side with the N.C.R. for the game's central conflict, but doesn't mind the Courier siding with Mr. House or being the Wild Card, mostly out of loyalty to him/her (though her endings shows that she's secretly disappointed in the House ending and personally terrified of the Courier in the Wild Card ending).
+She's an NCR citizen and proud of it, but she realizes that the NCR is an overextended bureaucracy that just can't help the people of the Mojave in their current state, even if they do mean well.
+She prefers the Courier to side with the NCR for the game's central conflict, but doesn't mind the Courier being the Wild Card, mostly out of loyalty to them (Though it's implied that she's secretly horrified at the Courier for defeating three armies at once).